Reviews You Can Rely On

 Water Resistance: Gloves

 The Arc'teryx Fission SV and OR Couloir both offer awesome weather protection.
 The Couloir is constructed mostly of leather and polyester, finished with a Gore-tex insert, while the Fission is lighter, made with Arc'teryx's proprietary material Fortius 1.0 (nylon and elastane) along with a Gore-tex insert and a leather palm.
 When digging snow pits with both the Couloir and Fission SV, both provide sufficient protection.
-Both eventually had nylon materials saturate in the snow after a few months of use, but neither had the moisture penetrate to the interior.
-Both are great options for wet weather, with the Fission holding a little less water in its fabric than the Couloir.
+However, the nylon materials in both eventually became saturated in the snow after a few months of use, but neither glove let moisture penetrate the interior.
+Overall, we'd recommend either option for wet weather, with the Fission holding a little less water in its fabric than the Couloir.

 Dexterity

 The fit of a glove or mitten is imperative to its dexterity.
-If it's too big, you're going to have extra space at the tips of the fingers, which results in less dexterity.
-Conversely, a tight fit may also lead to less mobility, which also affects dexterity.
-Make sure you order the right size or try them on to ensure they work for your hands.
+If it's too big, you're going to have extra space at the tips of the fingers, which results in less dexterity – this is a common challenge with women's gloves, especially those with unisex sizing.
+Conversely, a too-tight fit may also lead to reduced mobility, which also affects dexterity.
+Make sure you order according to the glove's measurements, or try them on to ensure they work for your hands.

 Dexterity: Gloves